Pasquo, Tennessee

-Pasquo is a region of Nashville, along State Route 100 in Davidson County, within Bellevue.
+Pasquo is a neighborhood of Nashville, along State Route 100 in Davidson County, within Bellevue.
 It is incorporated as part of the Metropolitan Government of Nashville and Davidson County.

 Formerly a rural area, Pasquo has experienced rapid growth in recent years as the Nashville suburbs expand westward.
 As Pasquo is neither an incorporated municipality nor a census-designated place, its population is not measured or reported by the US Census.
 Pasquo is home to "Radio Free Nashville," the low-power FM radio radio station WRFN-LP.
 WRFN was the seventh community radio barnraising of the Prometheus Radio Project.

 Pasquo is the short name for Pasquotank, and a now-defunct neighboring community was once known as Tank.
 The name was taken from Pasquotank County, North Carolina, where early settlers came from.